-I am not sure how long Facebook is going to allow groups for businesses for free, but as of right now, they are good to go.
+I am not sure how long Facebook is going to allow groups for businesses for free, but as of right now, they are ready.
 Check out Facebook’s own instructions on how to create a Facebook group.

-If Facebook isn’t your thing, you can also consider any of the following for communicating within your team.
+If Facebook isn’t your thing, you can also consider any of the following for communicating with your team.

 Slack – Share documents, message your team, and perform a laundry list of other custom integrations and tasks.